 Departments should ensure the contract requires the vendor to commit to the roadmap, and should follow up with the vendor on a regular basis.

-At its discretion, the University may request a product demonstration of the accessibility support features of a given IT product or service.
-The vendor should be prepared to create a test account and provide a tour of the accessibility features (demonstrating both keyboard support and screen reader support) of their product via a web conference or in-person meeting.
+The University may request a product demonstration of the accessibility support features of a given IT product or service, or may conduct its own testing.
+The vendor should be prepared to provide a test account as well as a tour of the accessibility features (demonstrating both keyboard support and screen reader support) of their product.